lxj616/wooyun-firefox/README.md

 If you would like to use this profile on your own ubuntu , please refer to the woobuntu build script

+You may need to take care of some permission issue :

+    chmod -R a+rw wooyun-firefox

 Or briefly git clone and run like this :

     firefox -p